Blog

 By: Josh

 Leaders are busy.
-We have meetings, engagements, emails, decision to assess and make, and the hope to manage time to enable personal growth and reflection…all in a single day.
+We have meetings, engagements, emails, decisions to assess and make, and the hope to manage time to enable personal growth and reflection…all in a single day.
 And we still strive to get out of the office to be with and pour into your family.
-It’s easy to get...
+It’s easy to...

 Continue Reading...